Navigating Cancer Care

 Advanced Care Planning

 It is recommended that all people, regardless of age or stage of illness, complete an advanced directive and communicate clearly with their loved one(s) about their wishes.
-Life is sometimes unpredictable, and therefore it is important to be prepared for any eventually.
-The goal will continue to be to live the best life you can, at any given moment, in spite of this unpredictability.
+Life is sometimes unpredictable, and therefore it is important to be prepared for any unexpected event.
+The goal is always to live the best life you can, at any given moment, in spite of this unpredictability.